Management and Governance

 Senior Vice-President, Insurance & Working Capital Solutions

 Clive Witter was appointed as Senior Vice-President, Insurance in May 2012.
 Mr. Witter has 30 years experience in finance and insurance, most of it in senior leadership positions.
 Originally from the United Kingdom, Mr. Witter has also worked in Canada, Ireland, Belgium, and Hong Kong.
 Prior to joining EDC, he worked for PWC and then AVIVA Composite Insurance Group, one of the world’s largest insurance companies.
 His most recent position was as Chief Operating Officer, Continental Europe for Willis International, General Insurance Brokers, based in London.
-A Chartered Accountant, Mr. Witter is also a graduate of University College of Swansea, Wales.
+A Chartered Accountant, Mr. Witter is a graduate of University College of Swansea, Wales.
 He also sits on the Board of Directors of the Receivables Insurance Association of Canada.

 Audit Committee of the Board of Directors